(Last updated: November 13, 2023)

 Regardless, it’s still very much worth ordering though.

 As usual, David and Jacky were right all along, and Fernando is indeed fantastic if you order the right things.
-I’d definitely go for the Caldo Verde Soup and Favas first without question, then round out the meal with any of the oxtail stew, suckling pig, or grilled sardines, depending on what you feel like eating.
+I’d definitely go for the Caldo Verde Soup and Favas first without question, then round out the meal with any of the oxtail stew, sea bream, suckling pig, or grilled sardines, depending on what you feel like having.

 As always, the restaurant inevitably fills up during peak hours, in particular Friday to Sunday lunch and dinner, so be sure to make reservations before dropping by then.